 However, there are opportunities for exemptions from the Detergents Regulation for products for professional use.
-So far, this opportunity has only been used once in the EU, for a surfactant that can be used in CIP products.
-Because the opportunity exists, Nordic Ecolabelling considers that it is important to require surfactants (irrespective of function) to be degradable in both aerobic and anaerobic conditions.
+So far, this opportunity has only been used once

 The requirement therefore remains unchanged compared with generation 3.

 Specialized laundry for industrial cloths with no wastewater discharge - see backgroudn to requirement O15.